 Selling real estate was not the goal behind my writing even then, but the moderator's attitude did convince me that if I was going to write for free, it should be some place that I enjoyed the experience and where I could in essence set my own rules.

 While I left the world of real estate shortly afterwards in 2011, going back to City-Data never seemed important to me.
-I have another site of my own where I no longer have time to write.
-It had hundreds of posts written over five years with many of them being read thousands of times.
+Unfortunately even I do not have as much time to write.
+One site where I no longer have time to write has hundreds of posts written over five years with many of them being read thousands of times.
+I have migrated some of them, but that also takes time.

 The truth is that I write because I enjoy writing.
 Writing helps me make sense of life.
 It is hard to say what the next five or ten years will bring, but God willing I plan to keep adding to the posts that I have already written here at Typepad.
 I also hope that people keep enjoying them and get at least as much pleasure from the reading as I do from the writing.